chrylis/blitline-java-client/blitline-image-client/README.md

 ###Technical notes

-The `Function` class contains static convenience wrappers for the constructors for all of the Blitline image functions.
+The `Blitline` class contains static convenience wrappers for the constructors for all of the Blitline image functions.
 As intentional technical debt, these wrappers are currently maintained by hand because working around [MCOMPILER-157](https://jira.codehaus.org/browse/MCOMPILER-157) is more trouble